- Our School

 For the purposes of this document, an International Student is deemed to be a student who is not a permanent resident of New Zealand or is a dependant of a person who does not hold a permit to work in New Zealand.
 Countries with NZ Citizenship are Australia, Cook Island, Chatham Islands, Kermadec Island, Niue and Tokalau.

 1. School Fees

-The International Student School Fee for the school year will be NZ$11,500.00 (including GST) per annum pro rata to be paid in advance of enrolment.
+The current International Student School Fee for the school year will be NZ$11,500.00 (including GST) per annum pro rata, to be paid in advance of enrolment.
 Where enrolment is for less than one term, a higher weekly fee may be charged.
 Please see the Pastoral Code for International Students.
 This fee is inclusive of English tuition, stationery and any incidental costs associated with the school programmes.
 This fee does not cover the cost of the school uniform, sports teams, photos and other non-educational school based activities.

 1. Enrolment Eligibility

-Tauranga Primary School is able to offer placement for a number of international students to a maximum of one per class.
-Each enrolment application will be considered on an individual basis taking into account the school’s existing student demand, class sizes and available resources.
+Tauranga Primary School is able to offer placements for a number of international students preferably to a maximum of one per class.
+Each enrolment application will be considered on an individual basis, taking into account the school’s existing student demand, class sizes and available resources.

 2. Student Permit

 a) All International Students, whether previously enrolled at another school or not, must hold a student permit to attend Tauranga Primary School.
 A student permit is particular to that student and that school.